bsstahl/BienOblige/docs/datadictionary/ActionItem.md

 The fields of an **ActionItem** are defined as follows:

 * Standard AS2 *Object* fields
-  * *attributedTo* (optional) - The **Executor** of the ActionItem.
-If the action item was not performed (ie marked complete as a result of a parent being marked complete), this field will hold a reference to the **ActionItem** that triggered the action.
+  * *attributedTo* (optional) - The entity that created the need for this work.
+This will usually be empty, however it can identify another *ActionItem* that led to the creation of this one.
+For example, if an inspection task fails, it might trigger the creation of a maintenance task.
+The maintenance task may have the inspection task in this field.
+  * *audience* - (optional) The **Executor** of the ActionItem.
+This may be an individual or a group.
+If not supplied, the work is not yet associated with a particular user or community.
+This value may be assigned later using the **invite** *Activity*.
   * *content* - (optional) A detailed description of the work to be performed.
   * *context* (optional) - ???
 TODO: Evaluate this field usage.
   * *endTime* (optional) - The date and time by which the work needs to be completed